sandeepnkulkarni/dotnetcore-tutorials/docs/01-create-new-dotnetcore-console-app-on-ubuntu.md

   hellodotnet -> /home/testuser/hellodotnet/bin/Release/netcoreapp2.1/linux-x64/publish/
 ```

+You will need to distribute all the files under publish directory to the hosting system.

 A platform specific executable will also be created in the publish directory which you can use to run your application directory like below:

 ```